sim590/lain-wiki/Utilities.md

 awful.key({ altkey, "Control" }, "-", function () lain.util.useless_gaps_resize(-1) end),
 ```

-where `altkey=Mod1`, or you could use it like this:
+where `altkey = Mod1`, or you could use it like this:

 ```lua
 mywidget:buttons(awful.util.table.join (